PranabKumarSahoo/react-mini-projects/README.md

 # React Mini Projects

 Welcome to the React Mini Projects repository!
 This repository is a collection of small and standalone React projects.
-Whether you're a beginner looking for hands-on practice or any experienced developer wants to contribute (I & You can also learn some valuable from those), there's something for everyone.
+Whether you're a beginner looking for hands-on practice or any experienced developer wants to contribute (I & You guys can also learn some valuable from those), there's something for everyone.

 ## Projects